nicolasjhampton/python_tutorial_game_project/blog/step1.md

 ```

+> *<b>Things our fearless leader doesn't know yet...</b>*
+>
-    - Of note: looking back at this from later in the project, I didn't quite understand
+> Looking back at this from later in the project, I didn't quite understand
-      connecting and closing the connection yet.
+> connecting and closing the connection yet.
 Derp, derp, whatev's, let's wire it up...

 I also discovered the initialize function for the
 database, and used it to replace the ```'__name__'``` setup